• Skip to main content

 A Taste Test - Snacks to Share

 The Picky Eater is just one of the many mom-battles we face.
 But, sigh, it can be a tough one.
 You work hard on those dinners only to have them push their plate away and turn their nose up.
 I think all kids, mine definitely included, go in and out of picky eating.
-So, I try not to let it get to me, and instead make extra healthy kid's snacks!
+So, I try not to let it get to me, and instead make extra healthy kid snacks!

 Kids seem to be snacking all the time, so we can't always be reaching for a granola bar or pack of fruit snacks.
 It's not enough!
 My kids are serious bedtime snackers.
 We eat an early dinner in our house, so the kids get a big bedtime snack, also known as "A Taste Test."
-This is a plate of healthy snacks to share.
-Sharing works in mom's favor here, kids shoving vegetables in their mouth for the main reason of out-eating the sibling!

 It's an assortment of whatever is in the fridge and put together in under 5 minutes.
 The name stuck after a day in preschool when my oldest got to taste new foods like jicama, different pickled veggies, and tart vs. sweet apples.
 That night we made our own Taste Test, and we’ve been making them ever since!